Association of Summer Olympic International Federations

 The Association of Summer Olympic International Federations (ASOIF) is a non-profit association of international sports federations that compete in the Summer Olympic Games.
 It is headquartered in Lausanne, Switzerland, the same city where the International Olympic Committee (IOC) is also headquartered.

 ASOIF Council

 The council is composed of a president and six members, all from different federations.
 One of the six members is elected as vice-president.
 The president and all the members are elected for 4-year mandates.
 The executive director is nominated by the council on the proposal of the president as an executive position.
 The executive director is also on the council, but without voting rights.

+Members of the ASOIF Council as of March 2025 are:

 Members

-There are 28 full members and 4 associate ASOIF members:
+International federations may apply to become a full member if they govern a core Summer Olympic sport or govern a sport which featured in the three most recent Summer Olympics.
+They may apply to become an associate member if they govern a sport included on the programme for future editions of the Summer Olympic Games or govern a sport which has featured in any five editions of the Summer Olympic Games since 1988.

+As of June 2025, the Association of Summer Olympic International Federations (ASOIF) has 30 full member and six associate member international federations.